Photography for Your Business

 Recommendation (Not Legal Advice):

 If you absolutely have to use a particular image and can’t locate the copyright holder or the source, do something to it that is transformative in nature.
-Adding some critique, deconstructive analysis about a variety of the elements of the photograph would add public value consistent with Fair Use.
-To the degree to explain you are doing this for non commercial reasons and that you believe the post complies with Fair Use and why, it goes a long way and sets a good example.
+Adding insightful critique, deconstructive analysis about a variety of the elements of the photograph would add public value more consistent with the intent of Fair Use.
+To the degree you explain you are doing this for non commercial reasons and that you believe the post complies with Fair Use and supporting rational, it goes a long way and sets a good example.
 While this still may not be enough it can’t hurt and it shows your attempt to strengthen your Fair Use claim.

 Here's a post that provides practical consideration, directed towards admins / moderators:

 It is a safer and arguably a more respectful endeavor to gain permission from the copyright holder to use their works in your projects….you may learn something during the process!
 As easy as it is to digitally appropriate your works for your use, it has never been easier to connect with original creators from all over the world.
 If you can’t get permission, you can generally copy and paste a link to the source preferably or at least to where you found the work.
 Links are not copyrighted, but pay attention as there are some new case law speaking to these, too.
-I personally think this is showing more good faith to credit the copyright holder.
+I personally think this is showing more good faith to credit the copyright holder and it reflects the work as it was intended with all of the metadata intact.
+Links are pointers to the content not the content itself.
 Links to the source are best as the original creator get promotional / commercial value and again you may learn something from visiting the source.
+Within platform like Facebook you can usually "share" images, posted by the copyright owner.
+The "share" function retains the integrity of the image with that of the copyright owner and is part benefit to the copyright owner signs up for when posting their content.

 If someone tells you your post meets the Fair Use criteria, you cannot trust that advice unless they are a judge ruling in your favor in court or in arbitration.
 The Law states that every Fair Use claim is treated on case by case basis and will be based on the Four Factor Framework that the judge will be use to make a Fair Use determination.
 If you take that advice you may find yourself in legal jeopardy.